ACM Workshop on Wireless Security and Machine Learning (WiseML 2025)

 Steering Committee

 - Dr. K.P.
-(Suba) Subbalakshmi, Stevens Institute of Technology
+(Suba) Subbalakshmi, Stevens Institute of Technology, NJ, USA

-- Dr. Aylin Yener, The Ohio State University
+- Dr. Aylin Yener, The Ohio State University, OH, USA

 - Eyuphan Bulut, Virginia Commonwealth University, USA